Chery QQ3: United Alpha

 In Pakistan a local company, United Cars builds under license the Facelift of the first generation of the QQ.

-Second generation (2013–present)
+Second generation (2013)

 The second generation was launched at the Shanghai auto show in 2013 and was based on a modified platform of the previous generation.
 The engine is a 1.0L I3 petrol derived from the 0.8L of the first QQ, for the export market (like South America) the QQ used a 1.0L flex fuel version.
 From 2015 the Chery QQ was imported in Italy by DR Automobiles and rebadged as a DR Zero.